Michael Briggs — Executive Director

 Neddie Winters has served as a member of the Board of Directors, Executive Director, and now President of Mission Mississippi.
 He has over thirty years of experience encompassing organizational planning and development, management/administration, executive leadership, mortgage financing, loan making and servicing, agricultural and non-agricultural lending, and training and promotional activities.
 He has a proven ability to develop, interpret, absorb, effectively apply, and provide guidance in the application of regulations, objectives and policies.
 He serves on many different boards and community organizations.
 He holds a master’s degree in Public Financial Management from The American University, Washington D.C.
 He has been married to Tommie S. Jones Winters for over thirty-nine years; they have five children and eleven grandchildren.

 Dr. Jayakaran has well over three decades of experience in international poverty reduction and strategic development programs.
-He is the Director of Community Transformation for e3 Partners / I am Second.
+He serves as President/CEO of Medical Ambassadors International.
 He is also the Senior Associate / Catalyst for Integral Missions for the Lausanne Movement.
 Dr. Jayakaran has worked in senior management positions in the corporate sector, international NGOs, the Asian Development Bank, and the UNDP.
 He has lived and worked long-term in India, Cambodia, China, and the US and provided technical support in more than 23 countries.
-Ravi and his wife Vimla are moving from Atlanta to Dallas, TX, in March where e3partners / I am Second headquarters is based.